 Test Planning

-Test planning is one of the essential phases of software testing because it is the first step of the testing process, and all testing strategy is defined in this stage that why this stage is also called the test strategy phase.
+Test planning is one of the essential phases of software testing because it is the first step of the testing process, and all testing strategy is defined in this stage.
+That is why this stage is also called the test strategy phase.

-In this phase test manager or test, lead involves determining how much effort and cost for the project.
-The test plan also prepared based on the requirement analysis.
-Few other activities also happen like resource planning, tool selection (if automation requirement), roles and responsibilities for resources, and any training is required for resources.
-Deliverables of this phase are test plan and effort estimation documents.
+In this phase, the test manager or test lead is involved in determining how much effort and cost for the project.
+The test plan was also prepared based on the requirement analysis.
+Other activities include resource planning, tool selection (if automation is required), roles and responsibilities for resources, and any training required.
+Deliverables of this phase are test plans and effort estimation documents.

 The main goal of this phase is to identify the activities and resources that help meet the testing objectives, or you can say that the strategy, effort, and cost estimates are defined by the test manager or test lead in this phase.